aidankeighron/Util/docs/assets/Java/Interfaces.md

 language: Java
 ---

 Interfaces are powerful tools to modulate your code.
 They allow for methods to become variables and be passed in to other methods as parameters.
-Using lambda expressions interfaces can be shortened to one liners making code clear an concise.
+Using lambda expressions interfaces can be shortened to one liners making code clear and concise.

 ```java
 import java.util.Comparator;